Quality and Cost: Why is This So Challenging?

 I will leave you with this last example of the interdependencies of cost and quality through a recent physician survey across multiple specialties:

 90% of respondents felt increasing physician access to cost data would positively impact quality of care.
-Only 40% said their hospital or health system have measures that accurately capture quality of care for their specialties and patient population.
+Only 40% said their hospital or health system has measures that accurately capture quality of care for their specialties and patient population.

 Look to MAKO in joint arthroplasty for a good example of cost and quality complexities around procedure types or patient populations.